iamchrismolina/E-commerce/README.md

 ### Product Rating: Share your feedback by rating products based on your satisfaction.

-### Add to Cart: Build your shopping cart by easily adding items you love.
+ **Add to Cart**: Build your shopping cart by easily adding items you love.

-### Remove Items: Remove unwanted items from your cart effortlessly.
+**Remove Items**: Remove unwanted items from your cart effortlessly.

-### Stripe Checkout: Experience a secure and hassle-free payment process with Stripe integration.
+**Stripe Checkout**: Experience a secure and hassle-free payment process with Stripe integration.

 ## How to Set Up DK Superstore